bfrgoncalves/find_BRIG_gaps/README.md

   			.fasta file with the reference sequence to retrieve the gap sequences

   -o RESULTSFILENAME (Required = True)
-  			Name to give to the results file
+  			Name to give to the results files (.fasta and .gff)

 # Example of usage